gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

 In this scenario, every cell of the 2D grid _may_ contain a floor, a character, and a feature (walls, doors, furniture, etc).
 `SpatialTable` doesn't care which entities are stored in a layer.
-When adding or updating an entity's location, you may also set which layer it is on. `SpatialTable` doesn't allow you to update the coordinate or layer of an entity if its destination coordinate and feature is already occupied.
+When adding or updating an entity's location, you may also set which layer it is on. `SpatialTable` doesn't allow you to update the coordinate or layer of an entity if its destination coordinate and layer is already occupied.

 `SpatialTable` doesn't assume anything about which layers you will use.
 Start by defining which layers we will be using for our game:
 {% pygments rust %}